can i keep my ex from leaving state

 But a great distance, outside of the child’s current school district or to another state for example, is something else entirely.

-The reasons for relocation after divorce are many.
+There are many reasons for relocating after a divorce.
 Escaping negative memories, new career and employment opportunities, and being near family, friends, or a support system.
 All of these factors and more often play a part in the decision.

 As with many issues in dissolving a marriage, children muddy the waters.
-Moving out of state impacts the lives of everyone, both parents and kids.
+Moving out of state affects everyone, both parents and kids.

 Parenting Plans And Relocation

-Creating a parenting plan is a big part of the divorce process when children figure into the equation.
+Creating a parenting plan is a significant part of the divorce process when children are involved.

-This is where you and your spouse hash out the details when it comes to your respective parenting duties.
-The two sides must arrange primary custody, visitation, child support, and more.
+This is where you and your spouse work out the details regarding your respective parenting responsibilities.
+The two sides must arrange for primary custody, visitation, child support, and other matters.

 Laying the groundwork for a parenting plan can be a challenge in the best of circumstances.
-Schedules come into play and all manner of logistical concerns get in the way.
+Schedules come into play, and all manner of logistical concerns arise.

 It’s difficult enough to set up vacations, weekend visits, soccer games, after-school activities, and all the rest even if you and your ex live in the same place.

 A great deal of effort goes into this document.
-Ultimately, your parenting plan has quite a bit to say about whether or not you or your ex can relocate with your kids.
+Ultimately, your parenting plan has a significant impact on whether you or your ex can relocate with your children.

-In order to move, the custodial parent must file for a modification to the current custody agreement and request permission.
+To move, the custodial parent must file for a modification to the current custody agreement and obtain permission.

 If there isn’t a parenting plan or custody order in play, the custodial parent may be free to move at will.
 At least as long as there are no violations of Washington’s laws against custodial interference or the Uniform Child Custody and Jurisdiction and Enforcement Act.